- To provide students with an understanding of the nature of Chinese language and its use for academic and professional purposes;

 Applicants whose entrance qualification is obtained from an institution where the medium of instruction is not English should also fulfill the following minimum English proficiency requirement:

-- Score 550 (paper-based test) or 59 (revised paper-delivered test) or 79 (Internet-based test) on the Test of English as a Foreign Language (TOEFL); or
+- a score of 59 (revised paper-delivered test) or 79 (Internet-based test) on the Test of English as a Foreign Language (TOEFL)@#; or

-- Overall band 6.5 in International English Language Testing System (IELTS); or
+- an overall band score of 6.5 in International English Language Testing System (IELTS)@; or

-- Score 450 in the new College English Test (CET-6) of Chinese mainland or a pass in the old CET-6 test; or
+- a score 450 in the new College English Test (CET-6) of Chinese mainland; or

 Common Core Courses (6 credits)

 Stream A: Chinese Language and Literature (15 credits)